Shop All Accessories

 Your cart is current empty.

-It should come as no surprise that myriad bodily systems can be harmed by chronically shortened nights.
-“Sleep affects almost every tissue in our bodies,” said Dr. Michael J. Twery, a sleep specialist at the National Institutes of Health.
+The extensive damage caused by chronic sleep deprivation shouldn’t come as a surprise.
+“Sleep affects almost every tissue in our bodies,” warns Dr. Michael J. Twery, a sleep specialist at the National Institutes of Health.

 A study of 1,240 people by researchers at Case Western Reserve University in Cleveland found an increased risk of potentially cancerous colorectal polyps in those who slept fewer than six hours nightly.